-If you change jobs while you still have a 401(k) loan outstanding, you’ll only be able to roll over the net balance, which is your total balance less any outstanding loans.
-You’ll also be responsible to repay the outstanding loan from your previous provider within 60 days; if you fail to do this, the entire amount of the loan will be considered taxable income and also subject to a 10% premature distribution penalty.
+If you change jobs while you still have an outstanding 401(k) loan, you’ll only be able to roll over the net balance, which is your total balance, less any outstanding loans.
+You’ll also be responsible for repaying the outstanding loan from your previous provider within 60 days.
+If you fail to do this, the entire loan amount will be considered taxable income and subject to a 10% early withdrawal penalty.

-Generally speaking, the best way to complete any sort of rollover is by utilizing a direct rollover.
+Generally speaking, the best way to complete any rollover is by utilizing a direct rollover.
 You’ll need to call your previous 401(k) provider, and they’ll coordinate with your new employer to directly transfer your balance between the two institutions tax-free and penalty-free.

 An indirect rollover occurs when you, as an individual, withdraw your old 401(k) balance and then assume responsibility for depositing it into your new 401(k) within 60 days.
 If you don’t re-deposit the money within that time frame, called the 60-day rollover rule, you’ll be liable for ordinary income tax and a 10% early withdrawal penalty if you’re below 59.5.